-- Aligning the risk management strategy and policies on internal control with achieving objectives. - Evaluating and monitoring risk management and internal control on a regular basis. - Ensuring effective counter fraud and anti-corruption arrangements are in place. - Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor. - Ensuring an audit committee or equivalent group/ function, which is independent of the executive and accountable to the governing body. - Provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment. - That its recommendations are listened to and acted upon - Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies. - Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring. - Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance. - Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls.
+- Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor. - Ensuring an audit committee or equivalent group/ function, which is independent of the executive and accountable to the governing body. - Provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment. - That its recommendations are listened to and acted upon - Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies. - Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring. - Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance. - Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls.

-- Decision making reports have a standard template ensuring that the financial and risk implications of the decisions are explicit. - The council's Constitution states that it will exercise all its powers and fulfil its duties in accordance with the law and the Constitution and the Monitoring Officer ensures that this is complied with. - The council has Financial Regulations and Procurement and Contract Procedure Rules and which are reviewed on a regular basis. - Appropriate Schemes of Delegation to Cabinet Members and Officers are in place. - Internal Audit function and Corporate counter-fraud function in place to provide independent assurance on risk areas.
-Assurance is based on completion of an annual internal plan, approved by the Audit and Risk Assurance Committee and presentation of progress reports and an annual report to the Committee. - An Annual Governance Statement, which provides assurances that the Council's governance arrangements are robust is published with the Annual Statement of Accounts. - The Audit and Risk Assurance Committee has clear terms of reference and receives regular training updates. - The Audit and Risk Assurance Committee presents its annual report to Council detailing how it has met its constitutional functions. - Suite of information governance policies are in place to manage data in compliance with the law. - Codes of Conduct and declarations of interest ensure appropriate safeguards are in place for potential conflicts of interest. - Customer Complaints and Compliments Process are in place and a Local Government Ombudsman Annual Review is presented to the Audit and Risk Assurance Committee.

-- Process in place for dealing with Freedom of Information Act requests, Environmental Information Regulations requests and Subject Access Requests. - Confidential Reporting Code (whistleblowing policy) communicated to officers, Councillors, partners and contractors. - External Auditors provide an annual report which gives a conclusion on the council's arrangements to secure economy, efficiency and effectiveness in its use of resources. - An Information Governance framework to ensure compliance with Data Protection requirements and related guidance including General Data Protection Regulations.
+- Appropriate Schemes of Delegation to Cabinet Members and Officers are in place. - The Internal Audit function and Corporate counter-fraud function are in place to provide independent assurance on risk areas.
+Assurance is based on completion of an annual internal plan, approved by the Audit and Risk Assurance Committee and presentation of progress reports and an annual report to the Committee. - An Annual Governance Statement, which provides assurances that the Council's governance arrangements are robust is published with the Annual Statement of Accounts. - The Audit and Risk Assurance Committee has clear terms of reference and receives regular training updates. - The Audit and Risk Assurance Committee presents its annual report to Council detailing how it has met its constitutional functions. - Suite of information governance policies are in place to manage data in compliance with the law. - Codes of Conduct and declarations of interest ensure appropriate safeguards are in place for potential conflicts of interest. - Customer Complaints and Compliments Process are in place and a Local Government Ombudsman Annual Review is presented to the Audit and Risk Assurance Committee. - Process in place for dealing with Freedom of Information Act requests, Environmental Information Regulations requests and Subject Access Requests. - Confidential Reporting Code (whistleblowing policy) communicated to officers, Councillors, partners and contractors. - External Auditors provide an annual report which gives a conclusion on the council's arrangements to secure economy, efficiency and effectiveness in its use of resources. - An Information Governance framework to ensure compliance with Data Protection requirements and related guidance including General Data Protection Regulations.